 Anxiety vs. Depression

 There is a difference between anxiety and depression.
-Anxiety is the excessive worry, and depression is excessive feelings of hopelessness and worthlessness.
+Anxiety is excessive worry, and depression is excessive feelings of hopelessness and worthlessness.
 Someone can have both anxiety and depression at the same time.
 If you are feeling symptoms of depression, please seek medical help.

 In addition to medications and therapy, there are several natural ways to help reduce anxiety and create a feeling of calm.
 These techniques may work for those who don’t want to use prescription medications, can’t use them, or are looking for coping mechanisms to add to their medication and therapy plan.
 If you want to control your anxiety naturally, don’t stop taking your medications without consulting your health provider first.
 In some cases, stopping a medication suddenly may cause serious side effects.